roysugoi/42/README.md

 # 42 Madrid projects
-By rvegas-j.
+Created by rvegas-j.
 Feel free to use the code as you wish.